tillkahlbrock/serverless-workshop-web-go/content/_index.md

 You’ll learn how to:

-- write python code for the AWS Lambda platform and package dependencies
+- write GO code for the AWS Lambda platform and package dependencies
 - use the AWS Serverless Application Model (SAM)
 - enough bits of Cloudformation to get around on AWS
 - AWS building blocks like DynamoDB and S3